 This is my favorite photograph in the world.
 No, it’s not the most visually stunning plein-air masterpiece, competing with those of Stieglitz, Sudek, or Ansel Adams.
 It tells a seemingly straightforward story, but on a closer look, it’s pregnant with the unseen and unknowable.
 What we see, is a photographer, his head hidden under a […]

 Please find the whole post by clicking the link above.
 If you like this post or wish to comment, please do so in Raising My Eyebrow’s blog by clicking the link above.
 I’m really excited about this new blogger, so have reposted his post “Pregnant Walk in the Park” here.

 I have a doctor that I have seen frequently over the last 12 years.
 We know each other well.
 We’ve become familiar enough with each other that we’ve teased each other on occasion.
-We even have a mild crush on each other, something my husband knows (actually hubby says it’s a “major crush”), so this is not some major confession here.
+We even have a mild crush on each other, something my husband knows (actually hubby says it’s a “major crush”, especially on my part), so this is not some major confession here.
 But there was one time when my doctor and I really pushed each other’s buttons on something.
-Continue reading
+Continue reading →